 - Review the facility plan of correction and the supporting documentation to verify all deficiencies are corrected

-Quality improvement methods and periodic assessment is key to maintaining the integrity of the accreditation programs.
+Quality improvement methods and periodic assessment are key to maintaining the integrity of the accreditation programs.
 Surveyors are an integral part of the AAAASF accreditation process.
-AAAASF consistently evaluates its surveyors through an ongoing quality assurance process that incorporates facility feedback, objective performance metrics and random validation surveys.
+AAAASF consistently evaluates its surveyors through an ongoing quality assurance process that incorporates facility feedback, objective performance metrics, and random validation surveys.
 Surveyors must remain in good standing with AAAASF to continue performing surveys.

 To become an AAAASF surveyor, please complete the form below to be contacted about upcoming surveyor training programs.
 Please complete the Surveyor Attestation Form, Surveyor Policies Agreement, Surveyor Conflict of Interest Form, and Surveyor Code of Conduct Agreement before beginning the interest form.